m2tdev/yoghurtodo/README.md

 # react-todo

-A todo app made with React
+A todo app built with React

+`npm start` to start the project